 Inference of the Bed Topography Beneath Glaciers by Assimilation of Multi-sensor Data

-J. Monnier (University of Toulouse - INSA, Mathematics Institute of Toulouse, France) in collaboration with Dr J. Zhu (1 year contract CNES).
+J. Monnier (University of Toulouse - INSA, Mathematics Institute of Toulouse, France) and J. Zhu (1 year CNES fellowship, 2017-2018).

-J. Monnier, P.-E. des Boscs.
+J. Monnier and P.-E. des Boscs.
 "Inference of the Bottom Properties in Shallow Ice Approximation Models".
 Inverse Problems, vol. 33 (9) 2017.

 [Dass] DassFlow computational software (Data Assimilation for Free Surface flows).
 Available online upon request since 2005.
 University of Toulouse & INSA, France.